-Conversely you will see in our report that we continue to have higher proportions of females that lie within quartiles 1 and 2.
-These are the quartiles which have lower paid salaries and include canteen/refectory (in common with the rest of the UK).
+Conversely, you will see in our report that we continue to have higher proportions of females that lie within quartiles 1 and 2.
+These are the quartiles which have lower paid salaries and include positions within the canteens/refectories for example.

-44% of our entire workforce are part-time or term time only (excluding teaching staff).
+44% of our entire workforce are part-time or term-time only (excluding teaching staff).
 Of this 79% are female and 21% are male.
-Demonstrating that we have more part-time and term time opportunities largely being filled by women.
+This demonstrates that we have more part-time and term time opportunities largely being filled by women.

-Actions we will take
+Actions we will take: